 When will I receive my Degree Audit Evaluation?

 - Students who apply within the graduation application dates published in the class schedule and online will receive their degree audit evaluation within 6-8 weeks.
 The Graduation Office strives to process all applications within that time frame; however, late applications may be delayed.

 My advisor told me that I may be eligible to participate in the commencement ceremony even though I have one class left to complete this summer.
 Is this true?

-Potential graduates for the following summer with GPAs of 2.00 or better who can demonstrate to the Graduation Office that they have two courses or less with a maximum of seven credits that they will complete during the summer term may request permission from the Graduation Office to participate in the spring ceremony.
+- Potential graduates for the following summer with a GPA of 2.0 or better who can demonstrate to the Graduation Office that they have two courses or less with a maximum of seven credits that they will complete during the summer term may request permission from the Graduation Office to participate in the spring ceremony.
 Potential summer graduates should apply for graduation, then when registered for their final summer courses, bring proof of registration to their graduation analyst for permission.

 How do I get my high school transcript on file with the College?

 - An official high school transcript or equivalency, showing a date of completion, is required for admission to degree and diploma programs.
 Official transcripts should be sent to CPCC Student Records, P.O.
 Box 35009, Charlotte, NC 28235-5009.
 If you are delivering an official transcript in person, do not open the sealed envelope, as it may no longer be considered official.